pforret/jekyll.forret.com/_posts/2020/2020-06-06-web-services-on-the-command-line.md

 ## Bandwidth speed

-Well this is a bit different, because you can&#8217;t measure internet speed with just a call to an external service.
+Well this is a bit different, because you can't measure internet speed with just a call to an external service.

-There is [sindresorhus/fast-cli](https://github.com/sindresorhus/fast-cli) which uses the [Fast.com](https://fast.com/) (Netflix) servers, but it&#8217;s a huge npm library (with [puppeteer](https://github.com/puppeteer/puppeteer), i.e. a full headless browser under the hood) you have to install on your local computer,
+There is [sindresorhus/fast-cli](https://github.com/sindresorhus/fast-cli) which uses the [Fast.com](https://fast.com/) (Netflix) servers, but it's a huge npm library (with [puppeteer](https://github.com/puppeteer/puppeteer), i.e. a full headless browser under the hood) you have to install on your local computer,

 A bit lighter is [sivel/speedtest-cli](https://github.com/sivel/speedtest-cli), which is a Python script that uses the servers from [Speedtest](https://www.speedtest.net/).
 It is lighter in that it fetches the last version of the code from Github (with curl) and feeds this right into a python interpreter.
 Obviously you need Python on your machine.